ajimeneo/dataproc-bigdata/README.md

       KAFKA_LISTENER_SECURITY_PROTOCOL_MAP: PLAINTEXT:PLAINTEXT,CONNECTIONS_FROM_HOST:PLAINTEXT
       KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR: 1

+Check out that there are two advertised listerners on broker:9092 and localhost:19092.
+The whole thing of kafka connection boils down to these two listeners.
+Why using two instead of the default one?
+The reason being that in order to establish a successful connection to kafka two things must succeed:

+1. The initial connection to a broker (the bootstrap) which returns metadata to the client, including a list of all the brokers in the cluster and their connection endpoints.
+2. The client then connects to one (or more) of the brokers returned in the first step as required.
+If the broker has not been configured correctly, the connections will fail.

+Once you use more than one, you are bound to procure the security protocol as well.
+Hence why we write down PLAINTEXT security protocol twice.

 To prove that is up and listenging properly we will check that:
 1. There is connectivity among any containers from the same network (Spin up a docker container with some python code that interacts with kafka)